Our Standalone solution

 Before you start building a point of sale integration, you need to choose an integration architecture.
 This determines how your integration connects to the Adyen payments platform.

 We offer two integration architectures for our Terminal API:

 - Local communications: Your cash register communicates directly with the terminal over your local network.

 - Cloud communications: Your cash register communicates with the terminal through the Adyen payments platform.

-If your existing point of sale system is cloud-based, you may prefer to integrate using cloud communications.
+If your existing cash register system is cloud-based, you may prefer to integrate using cloud communications.

-With a cloud-based integration, your cash register communicates with the terminal over the internet.
+With a cloud Terminal API integration, your cash register communicates with the terminal over the internet.
 To make a payment, you make an API request to the Adyen payments platform.
 This request is forwarded to the terminal, for the shopper to complete the transaction.
-You can choose whether you want to receive the result of the payments either synchronously or asynchronously.
+You can choose whether you want to receive the result of the payments synchronously or asynchronously.